logo

 Racial Disparity

-The policies, practices, and procedures across institutions like housing, education, and transportation, that have discriminated based on race making race is a key determinant of one’s life outcomes.
+The policies, practices, and procedures across institutions like housing, education, and transportation, that have discriminated based on race, making race a key determinant of one’s life outcomes.

 Racism